-Back in August, Microsoft and Samsung shared a vision for the future of productivity at their Galaxy Unpacked event in New York City.
-What was particularly exciting for us was the announcement that the new Samsung Galaxy Note10 phones would include native integration with Your Phone app via the Link to Windows feature.
-More recently, we released the Calls feature – a top Insider request that enables you to make calls on your PC.
-(More about that in a moment.)
+Back in August, Microsoft and Samsung shared a vision of productivity for the future at their Galaxy Unpacked event in New York City.
+The announcement that the new Samsung Galaxy Note10 phones would include native integration with the Your Phone app via the Link to Windows feature was especially exciting for the Your Phone team.
+Recently, we released the Calls feature, a top Insider request, which lets you make calls on your PC.

-If you’re new to the app, you’ll want to give it a try: Your Phone app provides you with instant access to your Android phone’s apps, notifications, texts, and photos on your PC.
+If you’re new to the app, the Your Phone app brings you instant access to your Android phone’s apps, notifications, texts, and photos on your PC.
 No need to dig for your phone to check notifications, schedule a ride to the airport, or even text.
 And you can finally stop emailing yourself photos.
-(Check our support page for set-up tips.)
+(Check our support page for setup tips.)

 Insiders get a first look

-We originally introduced the Your Phone app to our Insider community in a Windows 10 Insider Preview last August.
-Back then, the app was focused on photos.
-Android could users to drag and drop photos from their phone to PC and then copy, edit, or ink on a photo, right from their PC.
+We originally introduced the Your Phone app to our Insider community in a Windows 10 Insider Preview Build last August.
+At the time, the app was focused on photos.
+Android users could drag and drop photos from their phone to PC and then copy, edit, or ink on a photo, right from their PC.

 For this initial launch, the plan was to roll out some basic preview functionality to Insiders, iron out bugs, then release to the general public.
-But would enough Insiders use the app to give us the feedback we needed?
+But would enough of you use the app to give us the feedback we needed?

-As it turned out, we had nothing to worry about.
-Insiders jumped at the opportunity.
-Even better, they tried Your Phone app across an amazing variety of devices.
-This quickly provided the kind of real-world usage data that we needed for a broader rollout.
-A few weeks later, we were able to release the app publicly with the Windows 10 October 2018 Update.
+It turned out that we had nothing to worry about.
+You jumped at the opportunity.
+Even better, you tried the Your Phone app across a huge variety of devices.
+This quickly gave us the real-world data we needed for a broader rollout.
+A few weeks later, we released the app publicly with the Windows 10 October 2018 Update.

 The team continued to move fast.
-Just shortly after our first public release, we were ready to introduce another cool, new feature to Insiders: the ability to view, send, and receive SMS text messages from their Android devices to their computers.
-Better yet, users could give their thumbs a break and text from a PC using their keyboard, pen, even dictation.
+Shortly after our first public release, we were ready to introduce another cool, new feature to Insiders: the ability to view, send, and receive SMS text messages from your Android devices to your computers.
+Better yet, you could give your thumbs a break and text from a PC using your keyboard, pen, or even dictation.

 Texting also happened to be a top Insider request.
-Based on our many feedback channels, they loved the new feature—and wanted even more.
-Top requests included support for multimedia (MMS) messages and Emojis.
-Insiders also wanted to provide the option to reply inline to text messages directly from a toast notification.
-We got right down to work, adding all this and more—which you can now find in current versions of the app.
+Based on our many feedback channels, you loved the new feature and wanted even more!
+Top requests included support for multimedia (MMS) messages and emojis.
+You also wanted the option to reply inline to text messages directly from a toast popup notification.
+We got right down to work, adding in all this and more, which you can now find in current versions of the app.

 Along with text messages, Insiders were also interested in seeing their Android phone’s notifications on their PCs.
 Done!
-What’s more, we set it up so a user could control and manage exactly which apps on they wanted notifications from.
+What’s more, we set it up so you could control and manage exactly which apps you wanted notifications from.

 Another top-requested feature: mobile data sync.
-Before this update, a mobile device would need to be connected to Wi-Fi network to sync data using Your Phone app.
+Before this update, a mobile device would need to be connected to a wi-fi network to sync data using the Your Phone app.
 Now, users can sync photos, messages, and notifications over mobile data as well.

 Your Phone hits the big screen

-As we fine-tuned the app, we had another exciting new feature up our sleeve: Phone screen.
-With Phone screen, you could now mirror your Android phone’s screen directly on your PC, giving you access to your apps while using your keyboard and mouse, or touch screen.
+As we fine-tuned the app, we had another exciting new feature up our sleeve with Phone screen.
+You can use Phone screen to mirror your Android phone’s screen directly on your PC, giving you access to your apps while using your keyboard and mouse or touch screen.

-Phone screen was a particularly complex feature, so we decided on a gradual roll out.
-This gave us time to address bugs along the way and provide even better to experience to our broader Insider base.
+Phone screen was a particularly complex feature, so we decided to roll it out gradually.
+This gave us time to address bugs along the way and bring you an even better experience.

-Along the way, we also integrated notifications with Phone screen (and, yes, Insiders asked for this as well), allowing you to interact with your notifications using your keyboard and mouse.
+Along the way, we also integrated notifications with Phone screen, another Insider ask, which lets you interact with your notifications using your keyboard and mouse.
 If Phone screen is set up, your Notifications will open in Phone screen.
-(If Phone screen is not supported or set up, you will be taken to the Notifications feed instead.)
+(If Phone screen is not supported or set up, you’ll be taken to the Notifications feed instead.)

 Answer phone calls on your PC

-One of the top-requested features (by far!) from our Insider community has been the ability to make and receive mobile calls directly from a PC.
-We first announced that we were working on this capability at the Samsung Unpacked event–and now it’s available for Insiders to try!
+One of the top-requested features by far from our Insider community has been the ability to make and receive mobile calls directly from you PC.
+We first announced that we were working on this at the Samsung Unpacked event, and now it’s available for Insiders to try!